Elliott Smith (album): Reception

 While not believed to have been reviewed by many, if any, critics at the time of its release, Elliott Smith has been critically well-received retrospectively.
 Steve Huey of AllMusic wrote "Elliott Smith contains the blueprint for his later successes, and more importantly, it's a fully-realized work itself."
 Trouser Press described it as "bleak, almost uncomfortably unsparing and yet tragically beautiful", and that "the songs, melodies, arrangements and production are all stronger and more fully realized than those on Roman Candle".

 Legacy

+Pitchfork rated "Needle in the Hay" No. 27 on their 2010 list of the best songs of the 1990s, and the album itself No. 50 on their 2022 list of the best albums of the 1990s.

+"Needle in the Hay" appeared in Wes Anderson's 2001 film The Royal Tenenbaums, in a scene featuring a suicide attempt by Richie Tenenbaum (Luke Wilson).
+Smith was reportedly unhappy about the song being used this way.
+The song appeared on the film's soundtrack.

-Pitchfork rated "Needle in the Hay" as the twenty-seventh best song of the 1990s.
-"Christian Brothers" has been covered by Queens of the Stone Age, with frontman Josh Homme emphasizing how much he loves the song.
+"Christian Brothers" has been covered by Queens of the Stone Age on the Canadian tour limited edition of their 2007 album Era Vulgaris, with frontman Josh Homme emphasizing how much he loves the song.

-Rolling Stone magazine described Smith as "ferociously talented", and the music as "some of the loveliest songs about the dissolution of a soul ever written [...] hypnotic and terribly, unrelentingly sad".
+Rolling Stone described Smith as "ferociously talented", and the music as "some of the loveliest songs about the dissolution of a soul ever written [...] hypnotic and terribly, unrelentingly sad".

-Pitchfork Media ranked the album #50 on their 2022 list of the best albums of the decade.